Zerro97/mern-social-media/README.md

 <img src="https://github.com/Zerro97/Harvest-App/blob/master/screenshots/folder_src.png" alt="Start Screen" height="300px" width="180px"/>

 * **components:** Folder that contains react components that make up part of a webpage.
 Think of it as classes or building blocks of website.
 Example could include the navigation bar.
-* **images:** Images used in the website
+* **assets:** Folder that contains all the images and icons
 * **routes:** Folder that contains react components that make up one webpage.
 The files in routes folder are being called in App.js file.
+* **styles:** Folder that contains scss/sass files.
+These files are compiled into one css file by webpack.
+I'm also using css modules
-* **App.js/App.css:** App.js file defines the client side routes.
+* **App.js:** App.js file defines the client side routes.
 For example, if the user types "/sermons", app.js file determines which file to display on screen through react router.
-App.css file is simply a css file for App.js file.
-Currently, App.css file is not used
+* **config.js:** Works with .env file where it modularizes different environment variables.
+Currently not used and I might remove it.
-* **index.js/index.css:** index.js file uses App.js and connects it to index.html.
-Basically it is what pushes all the react components to the html file.
+* **index.js/index.html:** index.js file imports App.js root component and index.html uses index.js to load all the components
-* **logo.svg:** This is not used
-* **serviceWorker.js:**

 #### Notes
 Adding a webpage would involve modifying app.js file to define the client-side route and then making a file in the routes folder.<br>